 As the evening drew to a close members drifted back to their rooms carrying trophies, raffle prizes and spares.
 In some cases getting the stuff home would become a problem!

 Sunday morning was much more relaxed.
 A leisurely breakfast and chat followed by another run out – this time to the Stonebridge Golf Centre for 18 holes of ‘crazy golf’.
 Rain stopped play for a little while but when the scores were in it was discovered that our Chairman had beat known low handicappers and multi prizewinning putters from the North West.
-One of the latter had a 19 on the outward 9 holes but the least said about the back 9 the better!
+Tony Lowe had a 19 on the outward 9 holes (one over par) but the least said about the back 9 the better!
 We can only assume that Chairman John, who originates from Blackpool, must have spent a great deal of his youth on the tourist mini golf attractions of the resort...

 Sue and Norman headed back to the hotel for a leisurely further night before heading home on Monday whereas everyone else said their goodbyes at the Golf Club and headed home.
 The weather had just turned at this point but everyone got home safe and sound.